3stack-software/bedrock-wpstatic-dev/README.md

 ## Access
 1. Now you can go to https://roots-example-project.test/wp/wp-admin/ (creds admin, admin), configure and install latest wordpress-static-html-plugin to test it.

-1. You can access the VM machine by running `vagrant ssh`
+2. You SSH into the VM machine by running `vagrant ssh`

-2. Files will under the local folder `/site`
+3. Files will be under the local folder `/site`.
+Wordpress will be installed as part of `vagrant up` provisioning.